M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

         a) Make sure you have the other two parts of the code running (screen interface (link) and robot interface (link)) and have the racket sensor app open on the home page with the sensor turned on.

         b) Click the "run" button on PyCharm.
 NOTE: run this code last (after the screen interface and robot interface are already running).

+    5. You can adjust the volume of Pepper through Choregraphe:

+        a) Click the green "Connect to" button in the top task bar.

+        b) If you are connected to the same network as Pepper, it should pop up.
+Simply click it and click "Select" in the bottom right.

+        c) Adjust the volume to the required level using the speaker icon in the top right.

 ## Publications